Admissible anytime-valid sequential inference must rely on nonnegative martingales: Introduction

+At a fixed time $t$, with $z_{q}$ denoting the $q$-quantile of a standard Gaussian, we could have used a confidence interval width of ${z_{1-\alpha/2}}/{\sqrt{t}} \leq \sqrt{\log(2/(\pi\alpha^2))/t}$ by the Gaussian tail inequality, which is reasonably tight for small $\alpha$.
+Thus the above confidence sequence is looser by a factor of $\approx \sqrt{\log \tau}$.
+The above inequality is proved by applying Ville's inequality (see \eqref{eq:Ville}) to an exponential Gaussian-mixture martingale.
+These are fundamental tools we encounter later in this paper so we do not elaborate on them further here.

+Recently, the notion of an ``e-process'' has gained particular prominence as a central object in a so-called game-theoretic approach to statistical testing.
+An e-process for $H_0$ is a nonnegative sequence $(\Eval_t)_{t\in\NN}$ that satisfies

-As before, a standard $e$-value (that is not anytime-valid) exhibits the above property only at fixed times $t$, which does not suffice for our sequentially motivated applications.
+Special cases, that we will encounter in this paper, include test martingales~\cite{shafer_test_2011,vovk_testing_randomness_2019} and test supermartingales~\cite{shafer2019language,grunwald_safe_2019,howard_exponential_2018}, but it has recently been established that e-processes are more general than these two objects~\cite{ramdas2021testing}.
+For example, universal inference~\cite[Section 8]{wasserman2020universal} yields an e-process that is not a test (super)martingale.
+As before, a standard e-value~\cite{vovk2019values} is not anytime-valid and exhibits the above property only at fixed times $t$, which does not suffice for sequential settings.

-More generally, each of the above modes of inference are often used to perform sequential testing of $H_0$, but they are not necessarily exhaustive.
-We may instead want to directly consider a level-$\alpha$ sequential test, which is a decision rule that maps the data (and $\alpha$) onto $\{0,1\}$, and stop when the test first outputs one (rejection of the null).
-Formally, a level-$\alpha$ sequential test is a binary sequence $(\psi_t)_{t\in\NN}$ that satisfies
+Of course, p-processes, e-processes and confidence sequences are more general than their nonsequential counterparts (p-values, e-values, confidence intervals): whenever you have the former, you in particular also have the latter, since fixed times are also stopping times but not vice versa.
+All three tools can be used to make decisions of accepting or rejecting a null hypothesis $H_0$.
+A level-$\alpha$ sequential test is a decision rule that maps the data (and $\alpha$) onto $\{0,1\}$, stopping when it first outputs one (rejection of the null).
+Concretely, a level-$\alpha$ sequential test is a binary sequence $(\psi_t)_{t\in\NN}$ that satisfies

-Once more, standard nonsequential tests only satisfy such a type-I error guarantee at fixed times $t$.
-Instead, anytime-valid $p$-values, $e$-values, or confidence sets can each be used to derive a level-$\alpha$ sequential test.
+In contrast to Wald's sequential tests (which specified a single stopping rule for both type-I and type-II error control), the above notion of a sequential test is more closely related to Robbins' ``level-$\alpha$ tests of power one''.
+Once more, `standard' hypothesis tests only satisfy such a type-I error guarantee at fixed times $t$.
+As we shall see later in more detail, p-processes, e-processes, or confidence sequences can each be used to derive a level-$\alpha$ sequential test.

+Our main interest in this work is to develop a general admissibility theory for estimating nonparametric functionals and testing composite nonparametric null hypotheses.
+We formally define all four of the above concepts in full generality in Section~\ref{sec:the-4-tools}, but the above semi-formal description suffices for the moment to describe our main findings below.